Continuing Education Activity

 Granuloma formation is very common in Crohn disease but their absence does not exclude the diagnosis.
 The ongoing inflammation and scarring lead to bowel obstruction and stricture formation.
 Crohn disease is also associated with enterovesical, enteroenteral, enterocutaneous, and enterovaginal fistulas.

 The immune-mediated response in Crohn disease involves both innate and acquired mechanisms by macrophages, neutrophils, and T-cells in the intestine which promote pro-inflammatory mediators like tumor necrosis factor-alpha.
 Colonic Crohn lesions were found to have high levels of cytokines like interferon-gamma, IL-2, IL-12, and IL-18.
-Crohn disease is primarily regulated by hepler T 1 and 17 mediated processes.
+Crohn disease is primarily regulated by helper T 1 and 17 mediated processes.

 History and Physical

-Patients with flare-ups of Crohn disease typically presents with abdominal pain (right lower quadrant), flatulence/bloating, diarrhea (can include mucus and blood), fever, weight loss, anemia.
+Patients with flare-ups of Crohn disease typically present with abdominal pain (right lower quadrant), flatulence/bloating, diarrhea (can include mucus and blood), fever, weight loss, anemia.
 In severe cases, perianal abscess, perianal Crohn disease, and cutaneous fistulas can be seen.

 When the small bowel is involved, it may present with diarrhea, malabsorption, weight loss, abdominal pain, and anorexia.
 Enterovesical fistulae may present with pneumaturia, recurrent urinary tract infections, and feculent vaginal discharge.